 Because Diwali is celebrated by so many people worldwide, traditions are diverse, though there are a few common themes, including the lighting of candles and the gathering of families.

-Diwali takes place on the day of the new Moon, when the sky is at its darkest, so a big part of the celebration involves light.
+The main celebration of Diwali takes place on the day of the new Moon, when the sky is at its darkest, so a big part of the celebration revolves around light.
 Candles, clay lamps, and oil lanterns are lit and placed throughout the home, in the streets, in areas of worship, and floated on lakes and rivers.
 Fireworks are also set off on the night of Diwali—said by some to ward off evil spirits.

 Another central theme of Diwali is family.
 Wearing their best new clothes, families gather together to eat sweets and other special foods, light diyas (decorative oil lamps), and pray for their ancestors.
 Businesses are generally closed (or close early) on Diwali to allow workers to celebrate with their families, too.